Properly use an RV battery disconnect switch

 12-volt batteries slowly drain down over time, even when not actively in use.
 There’s typically a parasitic load pulling small amounts of 12-volt power, such as from amplifiers for the TV antenna or carbon monoxide detectors.

-By switching off the power flow, you can keep your house battery from draining down too quickly during long periods of non-use, as well as preventing battery overcharge if you plug your RV in during times of storage.
+By switching off the power flow, you can keep your house battery from draining down too quickly during long periods of non-use, as well as prevent battery overcharge if you plug your RV in during times of storage.

 A battery that runs down too low or overcharges will fail, resulting in an expensive replacement or possible damage to your camper’s deep-cycle batteries if they boil over.